How To Write The Perfect UCAS Personal Statement

 - “I am predicted to get an A in PE…”

 Your UCAS application will show your predicted grades, and while it is useful to mention them in relation to your aptitude for a subject, there are more interesting ways to say it.
-An alternative might be: “My passion for physical education has not only resulted in a predicted A grade, but it has also encouraged me to seek further opportunities in this area, undertaking work experience with local sports teams.
+An alternative might be: “My interest and ability in physical education has not only resulted in a predicted A grade, but it has also encouraged me to seek further opportunities in this area, undertaking work experience with local sports teams.

 4. Stay Focused

-As we mentioned earlier, you will need to adhere to the UCAS personal statement word limit of 4,000 words.
+As we mentioned earlier, you will need to adhere to the UCAS personal statement word limit of 4,000 characters and spaces.
 To do this you should:

 • Make sure that you don’t over-explain, as this could look like you are waffling